Introduction

 Château Haut-Brion wines, from 1521, the oldest known luxury brand.

-Silk, lace, and goldsmiths became more widely available during the Renaissance.
-Then in the 17th century (especially in France), the concept of luxury began to lose some of its negative connotations, as the degree of real wealth was increasing for everyone in society (as it still is, of course).
+Silk, lace, and gold jewellery became more widely available during the Renaissance.
+Then in the 17th century (especially in France), the concept of luxury began to lose some of its negative connotations, as the degree of real wealth was dramatically increasing for everyone in society.

 From the 18th century some brands who were focused on luxury products started to become more accessible to wider society, and brands used their logos to express their character and focus, with watch brand logos reflecting this evolution.